top of page

 Species Boundary Morphometrics

 As with genetic data, technological advances have changed how we analyze morphology in our study systems.
-I am interested in comparing different methods of morphology analysis at the species boundary level using Yellow bat skulls.
+I am comparing different methods of morphological analysis at the species boundary.
+In collaboration with the Imageomics Institute, I collected high-resolution CT scans of bat skulls and am developing machine learning architectures to understand morphological variation at the species boundary.

 Systematics of Yellow Bats